-The primary milestones will be the annual report to the SCAR Executive Committee, biennial reports to the SCAR Delegates and a submission of key findings to SC-ATS at the end of each calendar year, for consideration as a submission to the CEP.
-The Ant-ICON Steering Committee will work closely with SC-ATS to stay informed of the priorities of key policy representatives, to ensure submission are targeted most appropriately and effectively.
+The primary milestones will be i) the annual report to the SCAR Executive Committee, ii) biennial reports to the SCAR Delegates and a iii) an annual report to SC-ATS at the end of each calendar year, which includes a summary of relevant findings for consideration in submissions to the CEP and SC-CAMLR.
+The Ant-ICON Steering Committee will work closely with SC-ATS to stay informed of the priorities of key policy representatives, and to ensure submissions are targeted most appropriately and effectively.